PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Implement the already-characterized `_optimize_transposeconv_output_channel1_terminal_transpose_chains` as a separate transactional owner.
-Preserve its exact TransposeConv channel-one, at-least-one-Squeeze, terminal graph-output, unary/binary ordering, Squeeze axis, and side-constant contracts; do not merge it into the intermediate- boundary passthrough owner.
-3. Add focused synthetic checks for explicit and implicit Squeeze axes, negative axes, unary/binary operations before Squeeze, scalar and rank-four constants, dynamic signatures where the static channel remains one, public-output preservation, candidate limits, and transactional rejection.
+2. Audit the three adjacent Split/Conv/Concat helpers together: record every production position and order, their exact accepted branch topology and mutation surfaces, overlap or exclusivity with `passes/split_channelwise_layout.py`, and sequential match signatures on the same five short representatives.
+Do not implement before this shared characterization is complete.
-   Because all 20 real-model invocations were zero-match, use one short sequential no-op artifact comparison; do not run a Tier corpus unless explicitly requested.
+3. Select the smallest non-overlapping semantic root from that audit.
+Define its branch-closure, Split/Concat axis, Conv input/output layout, constant, public-boundary, graph-order, and terminal-adapter invariants before adding an indexed plan.
+Use focused synthetic checks and one short sequential production comparison; do not run a Tier corpus unless explicitly requested.
 4. Treat `_optimize_transpose_swish_qdq_nhwc_islands` as a thin 69-line
    compatibility orchestrator unless a bounded phase-contract simplification is identified; all of its former raw top-level mutation loops now have